Allergic vasculitis; Leukocytoclastic vasculitis; Cutaneous vasculitis

 - Lasting damage to the blood vessels or skin with scarring

-- Inflammation of the blood vessels affects the internal organs
+- Inflamed blood vessels affecting the internal organs

 When to Contact a Medical Professional

-Call your health care provider if you have symptoms of allergic vasculitis.
+Call your provider if you have symptoms of hypersensitivity vasculitis.